+“At the market.”
 Peter rolled his eyes.
-“Can’t you see I’m busy trying to save the day?”
+“I’m busy trying to save the day.”

 “Peter, what did you do?”

+Peter smirked.
 “I didn’t do anything.”

 “I guess she’s still at the flea market—which, incidentally, makes me reigning big kid on the farm.
 Hooray for me.”

+“The farm might be under attack and you’re what we have to work with?”
+Frost scoffed.
 “Remind me that killing you is counterproductive.
 Remind me that I don’t want to be First—”

-“No one wants to be First.
-Now stop your bitching, lock the vampires in the cellar, and go make sure the rest of the kids are locked in the barn.
+“If you die, I’ll make sure the pie doesn’t go to waste.
+Now stop bitching, lock the vampires in the cellar and make sure the rest of the kids secure in the barn.
 Don’t forget to count them twice.”
-He followed his instincts and tossed the keys to the left.
+Peter tossed the keys to the left.
 “Heads up.”

 Peter opened his mouth to issue a different order.

+Frost snorted.
 “Don’t pretend like you care.”

 Okay, so I don’t care.
-“Where are the rest of the big kids?
-Where’s Hopper?
-I thought he was supposed to be watching the greenhouse.
+“Where’s Hopper?
 He should’ve found me by now.”

 “Go lock the barn.
 Make sure you count them twice.”